MobiFlight/MobiFlight-Connector/docs/undo/redo/path-inspection.md

 This would allow Redo to restore the same duplicated item at the same position instead of executing a new duplication operation.

+There is also action-boundary question.

+After Duplicate completes, the application automatically opens the newly created config item for editing.

+For the Undo/Redo history model it must be decided whether:

+- Duplicate is one history entry and the following edit is another entry
+- or Duplicate and the following edit should be grouped into one user action

+A first implementation should preferably treat Duplicate and the subsequent Edit as seperate history actions unless there is a strong reason to group them.

 ## Reorder Config Item

 ### Flow